topyihao/citation_downloader/README.md

 - Accepts a local PDF (`--pdf`) or a paper URL (`--url`).
 - Extracts the References/Bibliography section using GROBID (high accuracy).
-- Resolves references to DOIs via Crossref, detects arXiv IDs, and parses inline URLs.
+- Resolves references to DOIs via Crossref; also leverages OpenAlex and (optionally) Semantic Scholar for missing DOIs; detects arXiv IDs; parses inline URLs.
 - Attempts to find and download open-access PDFs (arXiv, publisher links, Crossref links, Unpaywall optional).
 - Writes a JSON report mapping each reference to links and download status.